sq8vps/vp-digi/README.md

 git submodule init
 git submodule update
 ```
 Since version 2.0.0, there is also a possibility to build the firmware with or without FX.25 protocol support.
 The `ENABLE_FX25` symbol must be defined to enable FX.25 support.
-On SW4STM32 (and STM32CubeIDE probably), this can be done under *Project->Properties->C/C++ Build->Settings->Preprocessor->Defined symbols*.
+On STM32CubeIDE, this can be done under *Project->Properties->C/C++ Build->Settings->Preprocessor->Defined symbols*.

 ## Contributing
 All contributions are appreciated.